Who is this guy?

 James currently has a live/work art gallery at the Chinatown Artist Lofts in Honolulu which is Hawaii's only live/work space for artists and creative entrepreneurs.
 Since moving in, James' loft has been featured in multiple films and TV shows including Hawaii 5-0 and Zac Efron/Anna Kendrics film 'Mike and Dave Need Wedding Dates".
 It is an exciting hub of creative energy that inspires and motivates James and all of his passions.
 From there, he runs a production company and gallery specializing in commercial photography and visual design.

 In 2016, James was asked by Punahou School to teach the Digital Photography Program for their summer courses.
 And of course, he said "Yes!".
-From that point forward, James became faculty at the school and launched the DJ FUNdamentals Program, Middle school Digital Photography programs, as well as teaching Music Explorations which focused on music production and composition, sound design for films, and video editing.
+From 2016 - 2021, James was faculty at the school and launched the DJ FUNdamentals Program, middle school Digital Photography programs, as well as teaching Music Explorations which focused on music production, composition, sound design for films, and video editing.

-Last year, James also created a songwriting and music production program for the 2019 Hawaii International STEM Conference in collaboration with Nainoa Thompson of the Polynesian Voyaging Society and professional/student mentoring from local musicians Henry Kapono and Paula Fuga.
+In 2019, James created a songwriting and music production program for the 2019 Hawaii International STEM Conference in collaboration with Nainoa Thompson of the Polynesian Voyaging Society and professional/student mentoring from local musicians Henry Kapono and Paula Fuga.
 This event included a one-of-a-kind recording studio experience for all of the students and was designed with this professional mentor guided learning model to create a theme song for the next voyage of the Hōkūlea.
 (ARTICLE LINK) (VIDEO LINK).

 Behind The Scenes